 When you join this RAP you will...

-Attend social events such as faculty talks and field trips
+- Attend academic, social, and cultural events including faculty talks and field trips.

-This seminar is designed to ensure that students begin their tenure at the University by understanding the process and strategies that will be invaluable in helping them maximize their potential.
-The central aim is to foster critical reading, thinking, questioning skills, and comprehension in making sense of the educational institution, their career goals and their quality of life.
+Honors 195C: Emerging Scholars First Year Seminar: This seminar is designed to ensure that students begin their tenure at the University by understanding the process and strategies that will be invaluable in helping them maximize their potential.
+The central aim is to foster critical reading and thinking, social and cultural skills, questioning skills, and comprehension in making sense of the educational institution, their career goals and their quality of life.
 Students will have the opportunity to:

-engage in dialogue and writing across their different similarities as well connecting to their courses
+- engage in dialogue and writing across their differences and similarities as well connecting to their courses

 General Education Class

-Soc 110H: Introduction to Sociology.
-This course is designed as an introduction to the discipline of sociology for honors students.
+"Intro to Sociology"- Sociology 110H (Gen Ed SBU): This course is designed as an honors level introduction to the discipline of sociology.
 Sociology is the scientific study of the social behaviors of people, groups, and societies.
 Sociologists typically study human social aggregations of all kinds, including both micro level (e.g., face-to-face social interaction and family dynamics) and macro level (e.g., multi-national corporations, governments, and population dynamics) forms of social phenomena.
 Students in this course will be exposed to introductory materials spanning an array of sociological topics (including culture, social networks, family, organizations, and demography, to name a few) through the use of in-class lectures, introductory and advanced level readings, discussion, assignments, and supporting films.
-This course differs from the standard introductory version (SOCIOL 110) in two primary ways: (1) students in this class will experience a relatively smaller class size, which helps to facilitate more in-depth discussion and interaction with the professor and fellow students, and (2) students will be engaging with more advanced levels of critical thinking, in addition to advanced level readings and topics.

-If you have been invited to this RAP you still need to follow the procedure to hold your spot.
+If you have been invited to apply to Emerging Scholars and you are accepted, please follow the outlined procedure to hold your spot.
 Be sure to visit the How to Join page on this website to see the process and important timelines you must follow to become a member of this fantastic program!